Cubic zirconia

-Cubic zirconia (abbreviated CZ) is the cubic crystalline form of zirconium dioxide (ZrO2).
+Cubic zirconia (CZ) is the cubic crystalline form of zirconium dioxide (ZrO2).
 The synthesized material is hard and usually colorless, but may be made in a variety of different colors.
 It should not be confused with zircon, which is a zirconium silicate (ZrSiO4).
 It is sometimes erroneously called cubic zirconium.

 Because of its low cost, durability, and close visual likeness to diamond, synthetic cubic zirconia has remained the most gemologically and economically important competitor for diamonds since commercial production began in 1976.
 Its main competitor as a synthetic gemstone is a more recently cultivated material, synthetic moissanite.

 Technical aspects

 Cubic zirconia is crystallographically isometric, an important attribute of a would-be diamond simulant.
-During synthesis zirconium oxide naturally forms monoclinic crystals, which are stable form under normal atmospheric conditions.
+During synthesis zirconium oxide naturally forms monoclinic crystals, which are stable under normal atmospheric conditions.
 A stabilizer is required for cubic crystals (taking on the fluorite structure) to form, and remain stable at ordinary temperatures; typically this is either yttrium or calcium oxide, the amount of stabilizer used depending on the many recipes of individual manufacturers.
 Therefore, the physical and optical properties of synthesized CZ vary, all values being ranges.